AlternaCraft/ACLIB/README.md

 PluginBase.INSTANCE.init(<Your plugin instance>, cLoader);
 ```
 #### Translations
-First create your/s message/s class/es of this way:
+First create your/s messages class/es of this way:
 ```JAVA
 public enum Messages1 implements LangInterface {
     // You can create as many messages as you want